Faculty Leave Policies

 When a faculty member is on leave, the essential curricular needs of the department will be met.
 Generally two people from the same discipline should not be on leave simultaneously.
 The granting of a sabbatical leave is contingent upon acceptance of the proposed leave plan by the Faculty Affairs Committee and the administration and the continued normal operation of the college with reference to departmental staff and financial resources.
 Other leaves will be granted at the discretion of the Dean of faculty.

-For more detailed information on the types of leave and policies governing faculty leaves-of-absence, please consult the current edition of the Whittier College Faculty Handbook.
+For more detailed information on the types of leave and policies governing faculty leaves-of-absence, please consult the current edition of the Whittier Faculty Leave Policies

 General Policies Governing Leave-of-Absences